Fashion & Textiles

 Our exciting courses provide you with the opportunity to gain knowledge and practical skills in a variety of fashion disciplines.
-You will be based at our fully equipped studio in Shrewsbury where you will be encouraged to develop your creativity and technical skills as the course progresses.
+You will be based at our fully equipped studio at the English Bridge Campus where you will be encouraged to develop your creativity and technical skills as the course progresses.
 On each course you will explore areas including garment construction and pattern cutting, design development for fashion and textiles, computer aided design, marketing and business, surface and constructed textiles as well as associated areas such as photography, contextual studies and drawing techniques.

 All students will have the opportunity to showcase their designs at the annual fashion show and end of year exhibition in June.

-Our Level 3 Fashion and Clothing course offers one or two year options and is structured to raise awareness of the breadth and diversity of the fashion and textiles industry from Haute Couture to the mass market, considering all the key influencers on the current fashion industry.
+Our Level 3 Fashion and Textiles course is structured to raise awareness of the breadth and diversity of the fashion and textiles industry from Haute Couture to the mass market, considering all the key influencers on the current fashion industry.
 Many of our students who complete the Level 3 course gain employment within the fashion industry, establish their own business or progress to university studying a range of subjects such as Fashion Design, Textiles, Pattern Cutting or Fashion Management.

 We offer university level provision with our HNC and HND courses.
 You will study varied units to develop skills applicable to design and manufacture which will develop professional practice for the fashion industry.